 “Thanks for sharing,” Sam said, raising the can.

 Dirty laundry filled the basket inside the tub, and clean clothes dangled on a hastily strung clothesline across the open window.
-White boxer briefs hung alongside some socks, the word ‘Diesel’ repeated along the waistband.
+White boxer briefs hung alongside some socks, the word ‘DEISEL’ stitched in black along the waistband.
+Black seams outlined the jock pocket, and the fabric felt soft on the back of his hand.

-Black stitching outlined the jock pocket and felt soft on the back of his hand.
-Andrew gathered its fabric in his fingers and brought his nose to it.
-The detergent scent wasn’t flowery but spicey, the same aroma Sash carried the first night they met.
+Andrew gathered it in his fingers and brought his nose to it.
+The detergent scent wasn’t flowery but spiced with the same aroma Sash carried the first night they met.

 Laughter peeled out from the hall, making Andrew recoil.
 Cracking the door an inch revealed Samil’s discarded pants by the first bedroom door.
-Gentle whispers found his ears as he slipped past.
-Radek’s naked body flashed into view, his mouth clamped over Sam’s, his bony hip sinking into his pliable flesh.

-Suddenly, the front door opened.
 Niko’s arms surrounded him, falling away when his dark eyes noticed Andrew’s erection.
 Then, that dumb smirk transformed into something dangerous.

 “You were waiting for me, eh?”